Josh-Daly/IoT-Project/README.md

 solving before demonstration

 Update 4: 'MainCode-Cleanup'
+Current Issues:
-Current Issues: Light sensor not working (suspected bad input pin), heartbeat inconsistent (not an issue for demoing), bluetooth connection inconsistent (maybe code problem?)
+Light sensor not working (suspected bad input pin) Heartbeat sensor inconsistent (not an issue for demoing) Bluetooth connection inconsistent (think it's when the phone is connected to uni wifi)